alteryx/ayx-developer-sdk/docs/howto/how-to-make-tensorflow-plugin-with-ui/tensorflow-plugin-with-ui.md

 ## Create a Plugin
-Next, use the `create-ayx-plugin` command and reply to the prompts to generate our tool template code.
-For this tool, we want to use the `single-input-single-output`. (may switch to optional*)
+Next, use the `create-ayx-plugin --use-ui` command and reply to the prompts to generate our tool template code.
+For this tool, we want to use the `optional` option.

 ```powershell
 tensorflow-ui-examples $ ayx_plugin_cli create-ayx-plugin